Gentlymad-Studios/NewGraph/README.md

     // it is important to also add the SerializeReference attribute, so that unity serializes this field as a reference.
     [Output, SerializeReference]
     public TestNode output = null;

+    // With the PortList attribute you can instruct the graph view to visualize a dynamic list of ports.
+    [PortList, SerializeReference]
+    public List<TestNode> dataList;

     [Serializable]
     public class SpecialData {